Julia sets with Ahlfors-regular conformal dimension one: Finite subdivision rules

-\proofstep{Subdivision complexes.} Consider a subdivision map $f:\R(S_\R) \to S_\R$.
-By subdividing the range $S_\R$ to $\R(S_\R)$ and pulling back via $f$, we have a further subdivision $\R^2(S_\R)$ of the domain $\R(S_\R)$.
-By iterating this process, we have the {\it level-$n$ subdivision complex $\R^n(S_\R)$} for every $n\ge0$.
-A {\it level-$n$ vertex}, a {\it level-$n$ edge}, or a {\it level-$n$ tile} is a vertex, an edge, or a tile of $\R^n(S_\R)$.
+Consider the subdivision map $f\from \R(S_\R) \to S_\R$ of a finite subdivision rule $\R$.
+By subdividing the range $S_\R$ to $\R(S_\R)$ and pulling it back via $f$, we obtain a further subdivision $\R^2(S_\R)$ of the domain $\R(S_\R)$.
+By iterating this process, for each $n\ge0$, we obtain the {\it level-$n$ subdivision complex $\R^n(S_\R)$}.
+A {\it level-$n$ vertex}, a {\it level-$n$ edge}, or a {\it level-$n$ tile} is a vertex, an edge, or a tile of $\R^n(S_\R)$, respectively.